 Oils, vinegars and condiments are the backbone of many recipes.
 They're necessary for quick marinades, salad dressings, pan sauces and more.
 For a cook with an eye toward healthy ingredients, this collection of pantry staples helps you swap out convenience foods that are often filled with too much sodium, sugar and other unnecessary ingredients.
 (Bottled salad dressing, we mean you.)

 A collection of oils is particularly important for home cooks.
 Some oils, like extra-virgin olive oil, are best used in uncooked dishes, such as salad dressings, or brushed on chicken and fish after cooking.
 (Olive oil has a low smoke point and can burn in a hot pan or grill.)
 Meanwhile, canola oil is a high-quality oil that can tolerate high temps.
-Flavorful nut and seed oils are next on the list, for when you're expanding your pantry; they add unique flavor to salad dressings and stir-fries.
+Flavorful nut and seed oils add unique flavor to salad dressings and stir-fries.

 A seasonings cabinet or drawer can quickly begin to burst at the seams.
 Unique spice mixes you used just once sit stale beside the cumin and coriander, which do get a fair share of use in a variety of recipes, from Mexican and Southeast Asian dishes to beef stews and more.
 Paring down to the basics will help you save space and make sure you're utilizing everything before the flavors fade.

 This seasonings list also includes foods that make up the foundation of many recipes—the aromatics.
 These foods are the first things you throw in the pot to start simmering—onions and garlic, for example.
 They add a depth of flavor and heft to many dishes, even fast ones, so make sure to keep them on hand.

 - Salt, including kosher salt, coarse sea salt and fine salt